-To finish off your pec workout you’ll be performing a cable flye utilizing a high to low angle.
-Flyes isolate your pecs at a slightly different angle than presses and are a great way to round out your chest routine for complete pec development.
+To finish off your pec workout you’ll be performing a cable fly utilizing a high to low angle.
+Flys isolate your pecs at a slightly different angle than presses and are a great way to round out your chest routine for complete pec development.

-There are a ton of different flye exercises you can choose from, such as dumbbell flyes, cable flyes and machine flyes, but as I discussed in my previous post (The Best Chest Fly Exercise), cable flyes are definitely the superior choice.
+There are a ton of different flye exercises you can choose from, such as dumbbell flys, cable flys and machine flys, but as I discussed in my previous post (The Best Chest Fly Exercise), cable flys are definitely the superior choice.

 First off, why use cables rather than dumbbells?